mainej/re-stated/examples/README.md

 [`examples.clearing.request`](src/examples/clearing/request.cljs).

 Notice that `examples.clearing` is actually _less_ code than you would find in a typical re-frame app that uses `:http-xhrio`.
+By extracting generic request-processing tools into `examples.clearing.request`, we've minimized boilerplate and made it easier to extend this pattern to all the requests our app makes.

 ### Retrying requests